PabloTBA/Chequita-LLM-based-alpha-finder-and-evaluator-through-news-and-crypto-betting-data/README.md

-409 A pipeline run is already in progress	->   Wait for the current run to finish Frontend can't reach backend	-> Make sure the backend is on port 8000; Vite proxies /api to it Benzinga errors ->	Check your .env has BENZINGA_API set correctly
+409 A pipeline run is already in progress	->   Wait for the current run to finish Frontend can't reach backend	-> Make sure the backend is on port 8000; Vite proxies /api to it Benzinga errors ->	Check your .env has BENZINGA_API set correctly If there is error when you run api_server.py just paste code below on the cmd: rmdir /s /q node_modules del package-lock.json npm cache clean --force npm install